fedir/fedir.github.com/about.md

 Fedir RYKHTIK - I'm a web developer, living at Toulon, South of France.

+The Internet is not permanent, it's distributed and the aim of this blog : to store some stuff I'm working on, to maje notes, to keep bookmarks.
+So my blog is kind of advanced bookmarklet, with shippets feature.

 ### What I'm doing

 * I'm making web sites